LLGAssessment/llg-python/README.md

 # llg-python
-Last letter game benchmark implemented with Python
+A last letter game benchmark implemented in Python

 ## How to run
 Clone repository recursively: